K9029-SK/KMV-Cafe/README.md

 KMV-Cafe is a basic POS-like system built for a coffee shop.
 It allows users to create an account, log in, and access key features such as browsing the catalog and managing transactions.
 The system is designed using custom **HTML**, **CSS**, **JavaScript**, **PHP**, and **MySQL** — with no frameworks involved.

-> 🎓 This project was developed as a final system requirement for a BS Information Technology course.
+> 🎓 This group project was developed as a final system requirement for a major subject during 2nd year of BSInfotech.
 > 👨‍💻 Developed by: *Kane Stephene Frogosa* — Project Programmer
-> 🤝 Collaboration: Part of a team project

 ---
  📌 Features

-- 👤 User registration and login
+👤 User registration and login
-- 🏠 Home page with welcome content
+🏠 Home page with welcome content
-- 📋 Catalog to browse items
+📋 Catalog to browse items
-- 💳 Transaction page for managing orders
+💳 Transaction page for managing orders
-- 🔐 Simple user account management
+🔐 Simple user account management
-- ❌ No admin features (user-only system)
+❌ No admin features (user-only system)

 ---